fastify/fastify/docs/Hooks.md

 *The error will be handled by [`Reply`](https://github.com/fastify/fastify/blob/master/docs/Reply.md#errors).*

 ### Respond to a request from a hook

 If needed, you can respond to a request before you reach the route handler, for example when implementing an authentication hook.
+Replying from an hook implies that the hook chain is __stopped__ and the rest of hooks and the handlers are not executed.
+If the hook is using the callback approach, i.e. it is not an `async` function or it returns a `Promise`, it is as simple as calling `reply.send()` and avoiding calling the callback.
+If the hook is `async`, `reply.send()` __must__ be called _before_ the function returns or the promise resolves, otherwise the request will proceed.
+When `reply.send()` is called outside of the promise chain, it is important to `return reply` otherwise the request will be executed twice.

+It is important to __not mix callbacks and `async`/`Promise`__, otherwise the hook chain will be executed twice.

 If you are using `onRequest` or `preHandler` use `reply.send`; if you are using a middleware, use `res.end`.

 ```js
 fastify.addHook('onRequest', (request, reply, done) => {